cscart/docs/en/cscart_addons/addons/google_remarketing_tag/index.rst

 Parameters Added by the Add-on
 ==============================

-    The Google Remarketing Tag add-on adds necessary parameters to such pages as home, category, product, cart, search results, purchase, and others.
+    The Remarketing Tag add-on adds necessary parameters to such pages as home, category, product, cart, search results, purchase, and others.

     The **Retail** business type adds the following parameters: